qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ### Qdrant Cloud

-The easiest way to run Qdrant for a production setup is to use the [Qdrant Cloud](https://qdrant.to/cloud), which provides fully managed Qdrant databases.
-Out-of-the-box you will get easy horizontal and vertical scaling, one click installation and upgrades, monitoring, logging and backup and disaster recovery.
-For more information, see the [Qdrant Cloud documentention](../../cloud).
+You can set up production with the [Qdrant Cloud](https://qdrant.to/cloud), which provides fully managed Qdrant databases.
+It provides horizontal and vertical scaling, one click installation and upgrades, monitoring, logging, as well as backup and disaster recovery.
+For more information, see the [Qdrant Cloud documentation](/documentation/cloud).

 ### Kubernetes